intel-lab-lkp/linux/Documentation/gpu/drm-uapi.rst

 Recovery
 --------

-Current implementation defines four recovery methods, out of which, drivers can use any one, multiple or none.
+Current implementation defines several recovery methods, out of which, drivers can use any one, multiple or none.
 Method(s) of choice will be sent in the uevent environment as ``WEDGED=<method1>[,..,<methodN>]`` in order of less to more side-effects.
 See the section `Vendor Specific Recovery`_